 You might damage an item in a client’s house, or a client might accidentally hurt themselves in yours, and without insurance, you could be held financially responsible.
 Of equal worry is if you were to make a professional mistake, such as teaching a curriculum incorrectly, and have legal action taken against you.

 Insuring your tutoring business will help to protect your business and your income.
 Make sure you find an insurer who will provide public liability and professional indemnity insurance for private tutors and take out a policy before you start seeing students.

 Once known as ‘CRB’, the DBS (Disclosure and Barring Service) can provide you with an official certificate stating that there is no known reason why you cannot work with children or vulnerable adults.

-If you’re just starting out in the tutoring business, you won’t have yet built up the reputation to benefit from word-of-mouth.
-But with a little tenacity and patience you can grow your first network of students online.
+If you’re just starting out in the tutoring business, you won’t have built-up the reputation to benefit from word-of-mouth yet.
+But with a little tenacity and patience, you can grow your first network of students online.

-Much like online dating, there are free and paid options for tutors looking for students, and vice versa.
+On a tutoring directory site, there are free and paid options for tutors looking for students and vice versa.
 Set yourself up a profile and see how it goes.

 - Market your own website

 If you have the technical know-how to make your own website (or the grit to figure it out) this a brilliant way of driving customers straight to you.
 With paid advertising, you can prospect to interested parties in your area.

 - Get on social